madanarnav2004/swasthya_sathi/README.md

 # Voice-Enabled Healthcare Chatbot with Regional Language Support

 This repository contains code for a voice-enabled healthcare chatbot that supports regional languages.
-The chatbot utilizes ChatGPT for conversational generation, machine translation for English to Hindi translation, and speech recognition for transcribing Hindi speech inputs.
+The chatbot utilizes ChatGLM for conversational generation, machine translation for English to Hindi translation, and speech recognition for transcribing Hindi speech inputs.

 ## Requirements
 - PyTorch